moosieth/Destiny2SignupHelper/README.md

   - `time`: The time you want to start the activity.
 This should be of the format `HH:MM{a|p}`.
 - `/lfg-dungeon`: Creates an LFG posting for a Dungeon activity
+  - `activity`: The name of the Dungeon you're making the posting for
+  - `needed`: The number of players you need
+  - `description`: A description of your posting.
+This should contain any info you want potential applicants to know.
+  - `time`: The time you want to start the activity.
+This should be of the format `HH:MM{a|p}`.
 - `/help`: Display a help message detailing these commands and their arguments

 ## Future Enhancements